Complementary and Alternative Therapies for Lung Cancer

 For more information on complementary and alternative therapies for lung cancer, visit The National Cancer Institute's Guide to Complementary and Alternative Medicine.

 Some CAM techniques can help treat symptoms and make you feel better.
 Unfortunately, other CAM treatments make claims that are not backed by science.
 Some even can harm instead of help you.
-Some may interact with chemotherapy and radiation therapy causing more symptoms or making treatment less effective.
+Some may interact with your treatment causing more symptoms or making treatment less effective.
 As you consider your options, here are three important steps you can take:

 - Look for "red flags."
 Do NOT receive any treatment that: